CROCODILE-CESM/CrocoDash/tests/temp/README.md

-Folder where are the test data/files can go for testing.
+Folder where test data/files can go for testing.